 - Each Firm Point-to-Point Transmission Customer is billed each month for its Reserved Capacity. - Firm Point-to-Point Transmission Service requested with a Point of Delivery (POD) at a MISO interface is not charged.

-Exhibit 1 presents the current demand charge border rates for Firm Point-to-Point Transmission Service.
+The demand charge border rates for Firm Point to Point Transmission Service are defined in accordance with the PJM Open Access Transmission Tariff, Schedule 7.